VimR - A first look

 My first impressions on the new VimR and a quick install guide

-Recently I noticed a post on Hacker News about something called VimR, the full title was VimR - Refined Vim Experience for OS X.
+Recently learned of something called VimR, the full title was VimR - Refined Vim Experience for OS X.

 As someone who a) uses Vim, b) runs OS X and c) enjoys refined experiences this had my attention.

 Note - The version I am using is v0.1.5, the creator has stated in several places that this is still very much a work in progress

 So what is VimR (apart from a refined Vim Experience for OS X!)?